 Fresh juice is highly perishable and begins to lose nutrients right away if not stored properly.
 Though various things contribute to this, the main reason your juices go bad is due to oxidation.

-Oxidation occurs while juicing because it breaks the cell wall and uncovers your fruit and veggies to the air.
+Oxidation occurs while juicing because it breaks the cell wall and uncovers your fruit and veggies in the air.
 You will by no means be able to juice without causing oxidation.

 Typically, the most reliable tools to figure out whether or not your juice’s gone bad are your eyes and nose, aren’t they?
 Some common characteristics of bad juice are a strong sour smell, the color change, and lastly the growth of mold (That’s too late, throw it away).